Chances are if you’ve seen a Borzoi, you’ve likely thought that it was just a Greyhound with long hair.

 - Like other large breed dogs, bloat is one of their potential health issues.

-- You’ll need to invest in a good dog brush.
+- You’ll need to invest in a good dog brush for the Borzoi.

 - If you’re looking for a watchdog, you may want to check out another breed.

-In the late 1800s, Borzois were a thriving part of Russian life.
+Believed to be descendants of the coursing hounds of the Tartars, Russian bearhounds and the Russian Sheepdogs the Owtcher, the Borzoi has a storied history.
+In the late 1800s, Borzois were a thriving part of Russian aristocracy.
 They were a cherished breed owned by many Russian nobles and royals, as well as author Leo Tolstoy.
-They were bred to hunt, and their owners organized weekend hunting festivals to watch these regal dogs hunt all kinds of game, although their favorite was wolves.
+They were bred for hundreds of years to hunt wolves, and their owners organized weekend hunting festivals to watch these regal dogs hunt all kinds of game, although their favorite was wolves.
 Tolstoy memorialized one of these festivals in his famous book “War and Peace.”

 This is a full-body shot of the Borzoi.
 You can see the resemblance to a Greyhound in their faces and in their body shape.
 Long hair is characteristic of the breed too.